hashgraph/hedera-mirror-node-explorer/README.md

 # hashgraph/hedera-mirror-node-explorer

-Visual Explorer for the Hedera Hashgraph DLT.
+Visual Explorer for the Hiero DLT.

 ## Project setup